-EAST CLEVELAND, OH (WOIO) - As part of Cleveland Clinic's plan to end operations at Huron Hospital within 90 days from its announcement on June 6, Huron Hospital will close its inpatient, emergency and trauma services on August 22.
+EAST CLEVELAND, OH (WOIO) - Huron Hospital will close its inpatient, emergency and trauma services Monday.

 Doctors will continue to see patients at Huron Hospital for outpatient care through Oct.
 3, when the new Cleveland Clinic Huron Community Health Center opens.
 This health center is better designed to meet the changing needs of this community and will continue Huron Hospital's dedication to chronic disease management, which is a critical need in this neighborhood.
 It also will provide primary, preventive and wellness care.

 For specialty care not offered at Cleveland Clinic Huron Community Health Center or inpatient care - care that requires an overnight stay - Cleveland Clinic welcomes patients to its main campus, as well as Euclid, Hillcrest and South Pointe hospitals or elsewhere within the health system.